Webhooks

 Webhook CRUD still converges on the same KanbanSDK methods: listWebhooks(), createWebhook(), updateWebhook(), deleteWebhook(), and getWebhookStatus().

-For plugin-aware consumers, kl-webhooks-plugin also contributes an additive SDK extension bag available through sdk.getExtension('kl-webhooks-plugin').
+For plugin-aware consumers, kl-plugin-webhook also contributes an additive SDK extension bag available through sdk.getExtension('kl-plugin-webhook').
 Those extension methods and the direct SDK methods share the same backing store; the direct methods remain the compatibility path for existing callers.

 REST API

-These routes are plugin-owned when kl-webhooks-plugin is loaded by the standalone host.
+These routes are plugin-owned when kl-plugin-webhook is loaded by the standalone host.

 | Method | Endpoint | Description |